 - Save this booklet.
-Put it in a safe place. - Tell your family, particularly your spouse, about this booklet and where you keep it filed. - Notify the Fund Office at 1-800-551-3225 promptly if you change your address.
-This is important so that the Fund Office can keep you informed about the Plan and, if you are a Pensioner, to ensure timely receipt of your monthly pension checks. - Notify the Fund Office if your marital status changes or you wish to name a new beneficiary. - This booklet describes the Plan of benefits applicable to Participants employed by the Waterbury Housing Authority.
-Participants employed by other Authorities or cleaning contractors are covered by different benefits described in separate booklets. - This booklet describes the provisions of the Plan as amended through January 1, 2012, unless specified otherwise. - The words "you" and "your" refer to individuals who are Participants. - Capitalized terms are defined in the Glossary on pages 28-30.
+Put it in a safe place. - Tell your family, particularly your Spouse, about this booklet and where you keep it filed. - Notify the Fund Office at 1-800-551-3225 promptly if you change your address.
+This is important so that the Fund Office can keep you informed about the Plan and, if you are a Pensioner, to ensure timely receipt of your monthly pension checks. - Notify the Fund Office if your marital status changes or you wish to name a new beneficiary. - This booklet describes the Plan of benefits applicable to Participants employed by cleaning contractors.
+Participants employed by Authorities are covered by different benefits described in separate booklets. - This booklet describes the provisions of the Plan as amended through January 1, 2012, unless specified otherwise. - The words "you" and "your" refer to individuals who are Participants. - Capitalized terms are defined in the Glossary on pages 46-48.